joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

     ```
 - Since we are running Kamal from a local repo, all our changes need to be committed into git so that it can be deployed. i.e. Kamal does not pick up uncommitted files.
 - Node version needs to be specific in the Dockerfile or else we will get a "definition not found" error.
+- If you get an error because you have Postgres instead of SQLite in your Rails application, please refer to the next article in this series about <a href="/posts/add-postgres-on-rails-application-deplyed-using-kamal/">adding Postgres to your Rails application</a>.

 ## Next Part: Add Postgres to your Rails application